axtk/routescape/README.md

     );
 };
 ```

-The functional route matching by means of `withRoute()` offers a simple and consistent way to render both components and props based on the current location.

 Note that both the intro link's `className` and `<main>` are rendered in a similar fashion using the same route-matching function. `withRoute('/intro', x)` returns `x` only if the current location is `/intro`.